l) Provisions

 The carrying amounts of cash and cash equivalents, bank balances other than cash and cash equivalents and other financial assets / liabilities approximate the fair value because of their short-term nature.

-Valuation technique used For Loans
+Valuation technique used For Term loans

-For investment in equity instruments
+For investment in mutual funds

-For investments, the Company has assessed the fair value on the basis of using a market comparable book value multiple.
-For investment in security receipts
+For investments, the Company has assessed the fair value on the basis of the NAV (Net Asset Value) declared by the mutual fund houses.

 Financial liabilities measured at amortised cost For Borrowings